Cedar Rapids Business Lawyer

 Some of My Practice Areas

 - Construction disputes: The more complex a business arrangement becomes, the more legal groundwork is required and the greater the potential for conflict.
 Construction projects are particularly prone to legal problems because of the conflicting interests among general contractors, subcontractors, property owners, and government bureaucrats.
+A skilled Cedar Rapids business law attorney will make a big difference in how your case is handled.

 - Business formation: One of the first decisions you must make when starting a new business is which business vehicle to use —— a sole proprietorship, a general partnership, a limited partnership, a limited liability company and a corporation all offer distinct advantages and disadvantages.
 Business formation cannot be taken lightly, because it lays the groundwork for everything that is to come.
+If you need a Cedar Rapids business lawyer that understands your goals, contact me.

 - Employment disputes: Hiring employees is a necessity for most companies, even though it greatly complicates the legal environment due to the highly regulated nature of the employment relationship.
 Perhaps the most important aspect of all forms of employment other than at-will employment is drafting an effective employment contract that protects the interests of the employers yet properly incentivize employees.

 - Breach of contract: A breach of contract claim can be tricky business.
 Determining whether a breach can be characterized as “material”, for example, carries significant legal risks.
 In many cases, maintaining a harmonious business relationship with the other party is just as important as resolving the breach.
 Often, negotiation, mediation, or arbitration are considered preferable to courtroom litigation.
+As an experienced Cedar Rapids business lawyer, I promise to help you negotiate and arbitrate to the best of my abilities.

 - Negligence: “Negligence” refers to a breach of the duty of care imposed upon a party by legal standards.
 In a business context, this often means an elevated standard of care that is applied to certain professionals such as corporate directors.
 Another common application of negligence in a business context is when a company is held liable for the negligence of their employee.